-Todd Larson, an IP/Media partner in the Firm’s Litigation Department, represents a wide array of traditional media and new media clients in copyright infringement litigation, rate-setting litigation before the ASCAP and BMI rate courts and the Copyright Royalty Board, and negotiation of music publishing and sound recording performance licenses.
+Todd Larson, an IP/Media partner in Weil’s Litigation Department, represents and counsels a wide variety of traditional and new media clients in connection with copyright infringement litigation, rate-setting litigation and trials before the ASCAP and BMI rate courts and the Copyright Royalty Board (CRB), product development, and negotiation of music publishing and sound recording performance licenses.

-- In the Matter of Determination of Royalty Rates and Terms for Ephemeral Recording and Webcasting Digital Performance of Sound Recordings (Web IV) (US Copyright Royalty Board 2015): representing Internet webcaster Pandora, secured highly favorable sound recording performance royalty rates for the 2016-2020 license period following a six-week trial before the CRB; defended successfully on appeal in D.C.
+- In the Matter of Determination of Royalty Rates and Terms for Ephemeral Recording and Webcasting Digital Performance of Sound Recordings (Web IV) (U.S. Copyright Royalty Board 2015): representing Internet webcaster Pandora, secured highly favorable sound recording performance royalty rates for the 2016-2020 license period following a six-week trial before the CRB; defended successfully on appeal in D.C.
 Circuit.

 - Broadcast Music, Inc. v.
 DMX, Inc. (S.D.N.Y.
 2010): precedent-setting trial victory on behalf of background music service DMX in the BMI rate court establishing rates and terms for the first ever BMI “Adjustable Fee Blanket License.”

 - United States v.
 ASCAP (In the Matter of DMX, Inc.) (S.D.N.Y.
 2010): complete trial victory for DMX in the ASCAP rate court establishing rates and terms for the first ever ASCAP “Adjustable Fee Blanket License.”

 - Determination of Rates and Terms for Satellite Digital Audio Radio Services (SDARS I) (U.S. Copyright Royalty Board 2008): trial victory for Sirius XM establishing favorable rates and terms for sound recording performance rights; defended successfully on appeal in D.C.
 Circuit.